yl2811-cmd/Showheel/wwwroot/story-engl.md

 "That high and low frequencies aren't two separate faults.
 It's a single fault in two different echo locations.
 Find the connection between them—the conduit, the resonant surface, the structural conduction path—and you'll find the source."

 After Anna returned, she squatted next to the water pump and listened for a long time.
 The high frequencies came from a loose fixing bolt on top of the pump casing.
-The low frequencies came from a pipe below the pump casing that was in contact with the bracket.
+The low frequencies came from a pipe underneath the pump casing that was in contact with the bracket.
 The connection between them was the pump casing itself—the bolt was loose, giving the pump casing a slight degree of freedom, and when it was running, the entire casing vibrated between the two contact points, with the high and low frequencies coming from the two ends of the same oscillation.

 She tightened the bolt.
 Both sounds disappeared simultaneously.